wireservice/agate/docs/cookbook/sort.rst

 Multiple columns
 ================

-Because Python's internal sorting works natively with arrays, we can implement multi-column sort by returning a tuple from the key function.
+Because Python's internal sorting works natively with sequences, we can implement multi-column sort by returning a tuple from the key function.

 .. code-block:: python